Ukraine’s Kostyuk booed at French Open after no handshake with Belarus’ Sabalenka because of war

 “It’s something I cannot describe, probably.
 I try to put my emotions aside any time I go out on court.
 I think I’m better than before, and I don’t think it affects me as much on a daily basis, but yeah, it’s just — I don’t know,” Kostyuk said, shaking her head.
 “There is not much to say, really.
 It’s just part of my life.”

-That, then, is why Kostyuk has decided she will not exchange the usual post-match pleasantries with opponents from Russia or Belarus.
+That, then, is why Kostyuk has decided she will not exchange the usual postmatch pleasantries with opponents from Russia or Belarus.
 And that is why she avoided a handshake — avoided any eye contact, even — after losing to Australian Open champion Sabalenka 6-3, 6-2 on Day 1 at Roland Garros.

 What surprised the 20-year-old, 39th-ranked Kostyuk on Sunday was the reaction she received from the spectators in Court Philippe Chatrier: They loudly booed and derisively whistled at her as she walked directly over to acknowledge the chair umpire instead of congratulating the winner after the lopsided result.
 The negative response grew louder as she gathered her belongings and walked off the court toward the locker room.